matan3sh/cryptoweek/docs/CONTENT_LAYER.md

 # Content Layer Documentation

+**Phase 1 Enhanced** - Now with automatic fallback and error handling.

-The content layer is an abstraction between data storage and components, designed for type safety and future CMS integration.
+The content layer is an abstraction between data storage and components, designed for type safety, reliability, and future CMS integration.

 ---